gettyteam/getty/README.md

 ## Some features

-1. ⚡ Easy Setup: Run getty with a single command, either on your PC or server.
+1. ⚡ Quick start: Log in with your Odysee account and set up your channel analytics and livestream statistics.
 2. 🔔 Real-Time Notifications: Get alerts for your AR token tips, chat messages, donation goals and the latest tip instantly.
 3. 🎨 Unlimited Customization: Change colors, fonts, styles, titles and more to fit your style.
 4. 🔄 Standalone Widgets: Activate only the ones you need, either 1, 2 or all.
 5. 📢 Discord/Telegram Integration: Send tip notifications to your Discord server or Telegram group.
 6. 🗣 Text-to-Speech (TTS): Listen out loud to chat messages when you get tips!
-7. 🎉 Custom Commands: Increase the Excitement in your Sweepstakes with Custom Commands!
+7. 🎉 Custom commands: Increase the excitement of your giveaways with custom commands!
 8. ❇️ Announcement: Create random messages for your viewers.
 9. #️⃣ Social media: Show your social media accounts.
 10. 💬 Live Chat: Add a chat widget to your OBS with different themes.
-11. 📈 Real-time and historical statistics of your lives in Odysee.
+11. 📈 Real-time and historical statistics of your livestream in Odysee.
 12. 🎉 Achievements System: Receive real-time achievement notifications.

 ![getty](https://thumbs.odycdn.com/622ff97992927efc17e34aba9490bb21.webp)